Let Them Fall in Love With the Library Before They can Even Read!

 746 Lakeside Dr SE, East Grand Rapids, MI 49506

-This branch offers a child-sized pirate ship, a magnet wall, a bean bag toss game, a light table, and a shadow puppet screen, as well as many rotating activity center.
+This branch offers a magnet wall, a light table, and many rotating activity centers.

 This branch features a child-sized log cabin and pretend fire, a fishing hole game, farm toys, an art activity table, and activity bins and magnet wall.